scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 ## Step 4 - Applying a transformation

 #### 4.0 Imagine a subset (N=400) of the NHANES participants gave saliva samples
 - The lab sent you a file “cort-hypothetical.txt” containing an ID and cortisol measurement on each line, separated by a tab (“\\t”).
+This is a "tab delimited" file, another common file format (sometimes called TSV for tab-separated values).

 - Read the text file into SPSS using the same method as before, but specify that the delimiter is "Tab" - note that some values are “qns” which stands for “quantity not sufficient” and should be